Disney World Advance Dining Reservations

 Reserving Online

 1. Go to DisneyWorld.com/dining/ to familiarize yourself with the Disney restaurants and the dining system.
-For any restaurant that takes reservations, you can click on the restaurant name and then on the resulting page, look in the right hand column for menus.
+For any restaurant that takes reservations, you can select the restaurant name and then on the resulting page, look in the right hand column for menus.
 Make a list of your preferred dining locations.

 2. Create a daily itinerary, including which park you will tour and where you plan to eat.
-These two sites are useful when scheduling your days: DisneyWorld.com/calendars/ and TouringPlans.com.
-To help you figure out which restaurants to choose, see above.
+Here’s a useful site for scheduling your days: DisneyWorld.com/calendars/.
+To help you figure out which restaurants to choose, see our advice above.

 3. Make a list of all the reservations you need.
 Put the hard to get restaurants at the top of the list.
 Pick some alternates in case you can’t get all of your first choices.